TheCheng2005/Expert_Interestingness_Survey/README.md

 # Instructions

 You will review images in groups of four.
 Select any image that you personally find interesting.
-"Interesting" is intentionally open-ended: it could mean unusual, visually striking, scientifically curious, weird, ambiguous, beautiful, suspicious, or simply worth a second look.
+"Interesting" is intentionally open-ended.
 Use your own judgment.

 The review has two phases: